About the Master of Arts Degree

-The Master of Arts in Sustainability is a research-oriented degree that culminates with either a thesis or a capstone in the form of a publishable, scientific paper.
+The Master of Arts in Sustainability, offered on ASU’s Tempe campus, is a research-oriented degree that culminates with either a thesis or a capstone in the form of a publishable, scientific paper.
 Although all sustainability graduate programs emphasize the integration of a broad range of expertise in student training, the MA degree (vs. the MS) is best suited to students inclined toward social sciences, humanities, planning or related fields and interested in a career in research or academia.

 Students learn how different disciplines view and approach the challenges of sustainability in theory, research and practice.
 They develop the academic and technical skills as well as the ethical insights that will help them understand, research and provide solutions to complex sustainability challenges at the local, regional, national and global levels.
 This degree program (vs. MSUS) is geared towards students interested in a career in research or academia.